learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 The tests will guide you in creating a class called `LuckAnalyzer.rb` in `lib/luck_analyzer.rb`.

-* `LuckAnalyzer` class will:
+- `LuckAnalyzer` class will:
-  * Be initialized by being passed the name of the file to read.
+  - Be initialized by being passed the name of the file to read.
 It must also end in `.csv`.
 Else we `raise` an `ArgumentError`
-  * `initialize`
+  - `initialize`
-    * Will build a file path from the file name passed in (starter code is provided)
+    - Will build a file path from the file name passed in (starter code is provided)
-    * Will "parse" the data in the file at the file path according to the CSV format using the Ruby [CSV] library method that reads in a file and converts the rows to an `Array` of `Arrays`.
-Consult the [documentation][CSV] for this method
+    - Will "parse" the data in the file at the file path according to the CSV format using the Ruby [CSV] library method that reads in a file and converts the rows to an `Array` of `Arrays`.
+Consult the [documentation][csv] for this method
-    * The parsed CSV data should be available through a reader called `csv_data`
+    - The parsed CSV data should be available through a reader called `csv_data`
-  * Instance methods
+  - Instance methods
-    * `#common_number_of_trials`: Because the database crashed, we're not sure how many trials are common to the participants.
+    - `#common_number_of_trials`: Because the database crashed, we're not sure how many trials are common to the participants.
 We need this class to tell us the minimum common number of trials.
 For example: [A, A, A, A, B, B, B, B, B, C, C, C] has a common trial of `3` since C has the fewest.
-    * `#least_trials_candidate`: Which candidate had the least, and thus common, number of trials?
+    - `#least_trials_candidate`: Which candidate had the least, and thus common, number of trials?
 Returns a `String`
-    * `#most_trials_candidate`: Which candidate had the most trials?
+    - `#most_trials_candidate`: Which candidate had the most trials?
 Returns a `String`

 > **TYPOGRAPHICAL NOTE**: Developer documentation uses `#methodname` to show that